 Among their local favourites were Stornoway Black Pudding from Charles MacLeod, peat-smoked scallops and kippers from the Stornoway Smokehouse, handmade chocolates from Flavour, smoked salmon, cheese, tea and Hebridean Mustard.
 And don’t miss a drop of Harris Gin or Abhainn Dearg whisky – both run tours and tastings from their distilleries.

 The islands hold their traditions close, like the Gaelic language which is still spoken and used on signs around the Hebrides.
 But it’s not a place that’s just looking to the past, and traditions are always evolving.
 Alongside traditional music you can also see modern local art, film and photography on show in the An Lanntair arts centre in Stornoway.

 And as for those ‘everything’s closed on Sundays for church’ stereotypes – although you won’t find as many places open on the islands as on the mainland, we had no trouble filling up the car with petrol, going out for lunch and catching our flight home on a Sunday.

 6. The wild coastline

 Much as I love a sandy beach, there’s something entrancing about watching waves crashing against the rocks.
-And the Butt of Lewis at the north-east tip of Lewis has some serious cliffs, stretching up to 80 feet high.
+And the Butt of Lewis at the north-east tip of Lewis has cliffs stretching up to 80 feet high.
 You can get right to the edge so it’s not one for vertigo sufferers, but the views are stunning.
-The area gets winds of 100 mph and at one point the Guinness Book of Records named it Britain’s windiest spot – so you can imagine the size of the waves!
+The area sees 100mph winds and at one point was named Britain’s windiest spot by the Guinness Book of Records – so you can imagine the size of the waves.

 7. The locals